-A 2017 study led by Hans Schroder, Assistant Professor in the Department of Psychiatry at the University of Michigan, showed that participants who engaged in expressive writing about their worries experienced reduced stress and anxiety, in comparison to those who wrote about topics unrelated to their fears.
+A 2017 study led by Hans Schroder, Assistant Professor in the Department of Psychiatry at the University of Michigan, showed that people who wrote down their worries experienced reduced stress and anxiety compared to those who wrote about topics unrelated to their fears.

-Tim Ferris, the author of The 4-Hour Work Week swears by fear-setting as a "recipe for avoiding self-destruction" and "making better decisions."
+Tim Ferris, the author of The 4-Hour Work Week, swears by fear-setting as a "recipe for avoiding self-destruction" and "making better decisions."

 Split the page into three columns.

 Column 1: Define -- Write down the worst-case scenario, and describe your fear.